-Dr. Reuben Roth is an Assistant Professor in the Labour Studies program, which is housed in the new School of Northern Development (www.schoolofnortherndevelopment.com).
+Dr. Reuben Roth is an Associate Professor in the Workplace & Labour Studies program, which is housed in the School for Northern and Community Studies.
 His main areas of research include: the sociology of work and organizations, class identity & working-class consciousness, labour education, labour history, unionization, education & work, occupational health & safety, race/gender/ethnic identity in the workplace, and global national/ethnic identity.

-Dr. Roth has written about and researched are: the Canadian automotive and mining industries, workplace-based violence, union education programs, and workers’ tacit and informally-acquired knowledge — areas often overlooked by policy-makers.
+Among the topics Dr. Roth has written about and researched are: the Canadian automotive and mining industries, workplace-based violence, union education programs, and informally-acquired knowledge.

 Dr. Roth has taught at Laurentian University since 2005.
-He is also a former Research Associate at the Ontario Institute for Studies in Education at the University of Toronto - OISE/UT (1995-2002), a former Researcher and Project Manager for the Centre for the Study of Work and Society at York University (2002-04), adjunct professor of sociology at Trent University in Oshawa (2001-2005), and a speech writer at Queen’s Park during 1994-95.
+He is also a former Research Associate at the Ontario Institute for Studies in Education at the University of Toronto - OISE/UT (1995-2003), a former Researcher and Project Manager for the Centre for the Study of Work and Society at York University (2002-04), an adjunct professor of sociology at Trent University (2001-2005), and a speech writer at Queen’s Park (1994-1995).

 - Ph.D.
 (Toronto)

 - M.A.
 (Toronto)

 My webpage can be found at: reubenroth.com

 Research Areas: sociology of work and organizational sociology, working-class culture and consciousness, working-class organizations; education & work; national & ethnic identity.

 - Certificate of Appreciation for “Tireless contribution and dedication to student success.”
 Laurentian University - 2010, 2011, 2012, 2013, 2014, 2015.